 Kirini Santorini, The Leading Hotels of the World

 The only thing better than enjoying the dramatic sight of Santorini’s volcano island in the middle of the crystal-clear blue waters is to do so from the comfort of Kirini Santorini, The Leading Hotels of the World’s cliffside and pool area, with facilities for relaxation carved into the rock.
-This luxury hotel, located in Oia, perfectly utilizes the island’s traditional architecture spread across the multi-levelled terraces.
+This luxury hotel, located in Oia, perfectly utilizes the island’s traditional architecture spread across the multi-leveled terraces.
 All of the suites have been recently decorated, with high-quality wooden floors, top-shelf bath amenities, and gorgeous open verandas looking out over the iconic Caldera.
-A refined, sophisticated retreat, Kirini Santorini combines fresh and stylish, yet understated design with all the little elements that make Santorini unique, firmly establishing itself as one of the best places to stay in Oia Santorini.

-With an excellent central location in Fira, Santorini Palace is the perfect distance from all of Santorini’s most popular towns.
+With an excellent central location in Fira, Santorini Palace is close to all of Santorini’s most popular towns.
 Gorgeous views of the Caldera can be enjoyed mere steps from the hotel, as well as a breathtaking sunset to rival the famous Oia sunset.
 In terms of amenities, the hotel features a free-form pool, a fitness center with a jacuzzi and sauna, and a modern fitness center.
 All of the air-conditioned rooms come with a balcony, with a view of either the Aegean Sea or the well-manicured garden.
-The beautiful Cycladic architecture of Santorini Palace perfectly compliments the airy open spaces and the unique appeal aof the surrounding landscape.

 Makris Beach Hotel

-On the other side of the island, Makris Beach Hotel overlooks the famous Kamari black pebble beach, with views of the sea or the hotel’s garden available from the well-appointed, comfortable apartments.
-As the Kamari beach is one of the most inviting places to visit on Santorini, Makris Beach Hotel is an ideal choice if you plan on spending a large portion of your time swimming and sunbathing.
-Everything else is also within easy reach, however – including the ruins of Ancient Thera and the airport (only two and a half miles away).
-Exploring the island is made easier owing to conveniently located free public parking near the hotel.
+On the other side of the island, Makris Beach Hotel overlooks the famous Kamari black pebble beach.
+Enjoy the views of the sea or the hotel’s garden available from the well-appointed, comfortable apartments.
+As Kamari Beach is one of the most inviting places to visit on Santorini, Makris Beach Hotel is an ideal choice if you plan on spending a large portion of your time swimming and sunbathing.
+Everything else is also close – including the ruins of Ancient Thera and the airport.

 The easiest, most efficient way to arrive in Santorini is to book an experienced local driver to pick you up at the airport.
 The best service in that regard is offered by Welcome, which acts as your personal travel assistant.
 In addition to transfer, you can count on expert advice and recommendations, as well as a simple, to-the-point welcome package to get you started, with museum tickets, passes, maps, and everything else you may need on your one day in Santorini.
 Instead of running around, you’ll get it delivered to you at the airport by the very driver who will take you anywhere you want to go.